Randulfe/Turtlebot-CV-AI-project/README.md

-# Computer Vision + Navigation uni project to control Turtle Bots
+# Using Turtle Bots in Navigation and Computer Vision to find Cluedo Characters and Weapons in a laberynth

 The pupose of this uni project was to develop a robotics system using ROS (Robotic Operating System) to control a [Turtlebot 2 Robot](https://www.turtlebot.com/).
 This project was tested on actual robots as part of the assignment process and evaluated in terms of actual robotic performance.